cit/Spid/Readme.md

 # Statistical Protocol IDentification (SPID)

 SPID is tool to identify network protocols based on the Kullback-Leibler divergence.
-It is a further development of the [SPID](https://www.iis.se/docs/The_SPID_Algorithm_-_Statistical_Protocol_IDentification.pdf] algorithm from Erik Hjelmvik.
+It is a further development of the [SPID algorithm from Erik Hjelmvik](https://www.iis.se/docs/The_SPID_Algorithm_-_Statistical_Protocol_IDentification.pdf).
 I re-implemented the algorithm in C++, added UDP support, and added additional measurements to improve the identification of streaming protocols.
 I published a [paper](https://florian.adamsky.it/research/publications/2010/ICCCN2010.pdf) about these improvements in the International Conference on Computer Communication Networks (ICCCN 2010).

 ## Installation